-In this gallery, objects come from across the globe and were all made since the 1960s.
-Many connect in some way to the Studio Craft Movement, a post-war phenomenon that saw artists increasingly looking to traditional craft materials—like fiber, wood, ceramics, metal, and glass—and setting up individual studios.
-In their studios, these artists produced one-of-a-kind artworks, both functional and non-functional, that masterfully demonstrated the aesthetic and conceptual possibilities of craft materials.
+Over the last half-century, the conversation about what international craft can be, look like, and say has evolved.
+Many works in this gallery connect to the postwar Studio Craft movement, which saw artists increasingly looking to traditional craft materials—like fiber, wood, ceramics, metal, and glass—and setting up individual studios.
+In their studios, these artists produced one-of-a-kind artworks, functional and non-functional, that masterfully demonstrated the aesthetic and conceptual possibilities of craft materials.